 Students wishing to apply for loans should contact the Graduate School for application materials.

 The Graduate PLUS Loan is a federal loan that allows graduate students to borrow up to their total cost of education less any financial aid received.
 The student must pass an independent credit review.
-The PLUS Loan has an origination fee of 2.5 percent for loans first disbursed before July 1, 2012 and 4.0 percent for loans first disbursed on or after July 1, 2012.
-The interest rate is a fixed rate of 7.9 percent.
-Go to www.studentloans.gov to apply for this loan.
+For the 21-22 academic year, the PLUS Loan will have a fixed interest rate of 6.28 percent and an origination fee of 4.228 percent.
+Go to studentaid.gov to apply for this loan.

 Borrowers of the Federal Direct Stafford Loan, and the Federal Direct Graduate PLUS Loan, must complete the required promissory notes and entrance counseling online at the beginning of their entering semester upon receipt of correspondence from the Office of Student Financial Services.
 Anticipated credits on a student's account will be cancelled if all required steps are not completed.